rcornacchia/cloud_benchmark/README.md

 General benchmarks are helpful, but with cloud-benchmark, developers can quickly customize their very own benchmarks to test their node.js apps and all its quirks.

-### After all, nobody know yours app better than you.
+### After all, nobody know your app better than you.

 Follow the steps below to learn how to use cloud-benchmark.